On the influence of reference sample properties on magnetic force microscopy calibrations: Influence of the Reference Sample on the Derived qMFM Tip Transfer Function

-Both samples were measured using the same tip (Nanosensors SSS-QMFMR) in a Park Systems NX-Hivac MFM under ambient conditions at a lift height of $60\,\text{nm}$.
-To prevent modifications to the TiPtCo sample during imaging, a low-moment tip was used.
-This tip and its stray field distribution differ from those used in previous simulations.
 The TTFs were calculated from these measurements as previously discussed.
 Given the different Fourier spectra of the samples, it was anticipated that using the same tip field would yield a somewhat wider TTF in real space after calibration with the TiPtCo multilayer stack.
-This expectation is confirmed by the experimental data shown in Fig.~\ref{fig:comparison_ttf}d.
+This expectation is confirmed by the cross sections (which are taken in the x-direction through the center of the resulting TTFs, analogous to those in Fig.\ref{fig:ttf_nv_mfm}) shown in Fig.\ref{fig:comparison_ttf}d.
 The comparison reveals a wider TTF for calibrations using the TiPtCo sample, which has a broader domain width.
 This effect was not evident in Ref. \onlinecite{Sakar2021}, where stray field gradients were analyzed, which are less sensitive to higher \( k \)-components due to their slower decay behavior and consequently lower gradients.
 The change in the TTF is less pronounced than the differences observed in Fig.~\ref{fig:comparison_ttf}.
 We primarily attribute this to a lower ratio of domain widths, of only $D_{\text{TiPtCo}}/D_{\text{CoPt}} = 1.47$, and the use of a different tip, here.
 Furthermore, the lower stray field amplitude of the TiPtCo sample, combined with a low moment tip, results in a reduced signal-to-noise (S/N) ratio.
 Despite of these differences, we regard the results as at least a qualitative confirmation of our simulation-based findings.